fleetdm/fleet/handbook/quality/README.md

 ### Measurement
 We will track the success of this process by observing the throughput of issues through the system and identifying where buildups (and therefore bottlenecks) are occurring.
+The metrics are:
+* # bugs opened this week
+* total # bugs open
-The metrics are: Total # bugs open.
-Bugs in each state (inbox, acknowledged, reproduced).
+* bugs in each state (inbox, acknowledged, reproduced)
+* # bugs closed this week

 Each week these are tracked and shared in the weekly update by Charlie Chance.

 ### Orphans
 Occasionally, bugs may get lost if, for example, a label is misapplied.
 Miscategorized issues may slip through the filters and languish in a grey zone.
 The “orphans” and “reproduced orphans” states exist to catch these issues.